 Education, Kagawa University, Kagawa)

-Sheilagh Ogilvie (Faculty of Economics, University of Cambridge)
+Sheilagh Ogilvie (All Souls College, University of Oxford)

 Andrea Pokludová (Faculty of Arts, University of Ostrava, Ostrava)